BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-async-etlhelper-api-transfer.md

 wait for a response from the API before it can proceed to the next item.

-### Concurrent posting with aiohttp
+### Concurrent posting with aiohttp and asyncio

+The [aiohttp](https://docs.aiohttp.org/en/stable/) library is similar to Requests, but it is based on Python's [asyncio](https://docs.python.org/3/library/asyncio.html) library for asynchronous execution.
+This provides an efficient way to make multiple concurrent API calls.

-In the asynchronous version, we use the `iter_chunks` to pull the data from the database.
+In the concurrent version, we use the `iter_chunks` to pull the data from the database.
 This returns a generator that yields a list of results (5000 at a time by default) with each iteration.